-This post is the second in our E-Factor series, where we explore hot topics in Employee Experience.
+This post is the third in our E-Factor series, where we explore hot topics in Employee Experience.
 To read more about the E-Factor, click here.

 At this point, we all know that having a great Employee Experience (EX) is non-negotiable to attracting and keeping our best talent.
 The single biggest problem I hear from HR leaders in creating a memorable employee experience is they simply don't have the resources.

 Here's the money quote from me to share with your C-suite leaders:

 "Great EX takes resources, bad EX takes resources.
 It's your choice on how youwantme to spend the resources."